AstraZeneca/uffpsim/README.md

-# Ultrafast Fingerprint Similarity (`UFFPSim`) search
+# Ultrafast Fingerprint Similarity (`UFFPSim`)

-A Python library implementing algorithm for searching large chemistry database with ultra-fast performance.
+**UFFPSim** is a high-performance library for exact chemical fingerprint similarity search over large molecular databases.
+It extends the BitBound algorithm with a second pruning stage based on clustered fingerprints within each popcount bin, reducing the number of exact Tanimoto comparisons required.
+The library supports both in-memory search for high-throughput screening and disk-based search for databases that exceed available RAM, enabling exact queries on databases with up to a billion compounds.

 # Installation
 The simplest way to install is: